scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 title: Using dplyr with variable column names
 ---

 The `dplyr` [package](https://dplyr.tidyverse.org/) is extremely useful for data analysis and manipulation.
-In particular, the `group_by()` function allows you to view, count, and mutate your data based on a column of interest.

-Sometimes it's useful to be able to investigate your data based on multiple columns that each describe a trait of your data - ideally using a variable defined as each column of interest.
+The `group_by()` function is particularly useful for viewing, counting, and mutating data based on a given column.
+Sometimes it’s useful to be able to investigate the data based on multiple columns that each describe the data - ideally using a variable defined as each column of interest.

 To try this, we can create a sample dataframe that pairs flower types and colors.
 Then, we'll randomly assign each of the plants as "affected" (1) or "unaffected" (0) by some condition.
 ```